Visiting the Planetarium

 - children (3-14 years): $23.

-Three show pass tickets are transferable and valid for one year.
+Three show pass tickets are transferable and valid for three years.
 Tickets can only be used to admit one individual per show.
 A booking is required.

 Current Cosmic Skydome shows